Jury Duty

 If the legislature approves, doesn’t that mean the force is not arbitrary?
 Since whatever they decide goes through an objective approval process.

-#3384·Dennis HackethalOP, 7 days ago
+#3384·Dennis HackethalOP, about 1 month ago

 It’s still arbitrary if it doesn’t address your objections.
 That’s a violation of consent and thus irrational.